About us & FAQs

-John also works part time for educational charity Racing to School and in November 2018 was featured on ITV Racing as the runner up in the prestigious J.E.T.S Richard Davis Awards for former jockeys who have gone on to have a successful second career.
-You can see him here on the left receiving his award from Champion Jockey Richard Johnson at Cheltenham Racecourse's November Meeting.
+John also works part time for educational charity Racing to School and, in November 2018, John was featured on ITV Racing as the runner up in the prestigious J.E.T.S Richard Davis Awards for former jockeys who have gone on to have a successful second career.
+You can see him here (far left of shot) receiving his award from Champion Jockey Richard Johnson at Cheltenham Racecourse's November Meeting.

 John has two children, Charlie & Isabel, after whom the business is named.

-Alex is originally from Chester and previously held senior positions with online giants moneysupermarket.com and gocompare.com before launching a successful consultancy business.
-Now co-owner/manager here at Charbel., Alex is mum to two boys and has lived in Ross since 2012.
+Alex is originally from Chester and previously held senior positions with online giants moneysupermarket.com and gocompare.com, before launching a successful User Experience consultancy business.
+Now co-owner/manager here at Charbel, Alex is mum to two boys and has lived in Ross since 2012.

 Our business model